MrFums/Valbot/README.md

 ## Download

-Click on releases [(or click here)](https://github.com/MrFums/ValorantBot/releases/tag/v1.2) and download.
+Click on releases and download the latest version.
 If you also want the shortcut maker, download that too and edit it to your liking; I will not offer support for this as it is optional and not a dependency.

 ## Help